AskharElew/LayoutFormatter/README.md

 - Add `dip` to `dp`.<br/>

-### Deprecated
+### Note

-This project is deprecated in favor of the Android Studio has the same XML formatter:
+Android Studio also has the same XML formatter:
-`Editor -> Code Style -> XML -> Arrangement`

-**However**

-I still think this plugin is more powerful, and easier to use.
+`Editor -> Code Style -> XML -> Arrangement`, however I still think this plugin is more powerful, and easier to use.

 ### Issues